Limbu Shaman Sirupate Kukri.

 Our Limbu Kukri has three holes instead of a notch (kaudi), representing the three worlds the Shaman has to navigate and catch the bad/evil spirit in, the blade represents the heavens, the handle for earth and rounded end/butt the underworld.
 For this reason Kirati Kukris as used in Shamanistic practises need to have a semi rounded end/butt.

-Three”clean” metals are also needed which is the steel blade, brass bolster and copper diamond keeper on the butt-cap, making the knife ritually pure and useful.
+Three”clean” metals are also needed which is the steel blade, brass bolster and "diamond" keeper on the butt-cap, making the knife ritually pure and useful.